-A: Before posting an animal online we may first try to match them with an application we already have on file.
+A: Usually yes, but before posting an animal online we may first try to match them with an application we already have on file.
 You may submit a general application even if you do not see an animal online you are interested in, and we may be able to find you a match.

 Animals do not come offline until they are adopted, so some of the pets you see online may be pending adoption or have a few people "in line" to meet them.
 Unless stated otherwise, we will still be accepting new applications for the animals posted online.

 Q: How long until I can take an animal home?